hardi-koli/Digital-Notice-Board-Management-System/README.md

+## 📌 Project Status
+🔵 **Planned / Paused (Academic Priority)**

+This project was initiated as part of my Semester 5 curriculum.
+Due to Semester 6 written exams, practical exams, and final project submission, active development is currently paused.

+The project is planned to be revisited or extended after academic commitments are completed.
+> Note: Academic responsibilities are currently prioritized over development.

 # Digital Notice Board Management System

 A web-based Digital Notice Board Management System designed to display and manage notices electronically.